4x1md/phone_rtty_interface/docs/circuit_description.md

 ![Oscilloscope output](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/oscillograms/osc_016.png)

 They show relatively clean sinusoidal signal on the output.
-The rectified DC is 488mV which will not be enough to drive Q2 into saturation.
+The rectified DC is 488mV which is not enough to drive Q2 into saturation.